 How old should my child be to start classes?

-As we teach classical arts to the children, the best time to start with us is around the age of 8 to 9.
+As we teach realistic fine art & illustration to the children, the best time to start with us is around the age of 8 to 9.
 Children learn the same content as our adult classes, adjusted for their age.
 At age ten many children become disinterested or discouraged in art, as they form a liking for realistic works but feel unable to do so.
 That is where we come in.
 Parents as students are amazed how fast youngsters improve when they receive solid training.

 do your prices include art materials?

 No, in most cases they are not included, apart from a couple of workshops.
 We found that: